AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/create-content.md

 ## You've learned how to create a Content Fragment! {#conclusion}

-In this module you learned how to create a Content Fragment based on the model you made previously.
+In this module, you learned how to create a Content Fragment based on the model you made previously.
 This is how a content author would create structured headless content.

 Now that your content is created and published, you can now extract that content via Graph QL via AEM's APIs.
 You will learn about this in the module [Extract Content via the GraphQL API.](extract-content.md)